In the absence of a blog, here are my reflections on the process of

 version of my new e-portfolio was published using a portfolio system

 developed by the Maricopa Community Colleges.
-These are
+The second was completed

-some of the comments that I write in the blogging tool that is included in the Maricopa system:
+comments that I write in the blogging tool that is included in the

 in my portfolio.
 I set up an Excel spreadsheet that let me list the